 Should religious Jews be careful to have neat and clean homes?

 Now at her trial, there were Germans who spoke up for Ilse Kuch and defended her.
 And what did they say in her defense?
 They said that her kitchen is spotless!
 And I believe it; I’m sure it was.
-So keep that in mind while I give you the answer now.
-That was the introduction to the answer.
+So keep that in mind while I give you the answer now because that was the introduction to the answer.

 But if you’re not doing any spacing, if you’re trying to raise a Jewish generation, it’s impossible to expect such a thing.
 It’s only in these castles of selfishness, where people live only for themselves, so the house is nice and clean – because there is nobody there to make it dirty.
 That’s number one.